 Greek Lemon Chicken Soup

 How Should I Store Leftovers?

 First, make sure to let your soup cool down completely.
 Then, transfer it to an airtight container and refrigerate.
 This soup will keep well in the fridge for several days, so it’s a great meal prep option!
 And it gets bonus points because I honestly think it tastes just as delicious when it’s cold.
 However, if you want to heat it up, add it to a bowl and microwave until warm but not boiling – you run the risk of curdling the eggs if you boil it!
+I haven’t tried freezing this soup yet, so I can’t speak to how it holds up.
+Let me know if you try it.

 Find the full recipe below.
 As always, please let me know if you tried it by commenting below or tagging me on Instagram, @munchinwithmaddie_.

-Looking for more Healthy, Comforting Recipes?
+Looking for more Soup Recipes?

+Greek Lemon Chicken Soup